 Swirling the pan, continue to boil until caramel becomes a golden brown.

 Immediately pour caramel over the cake layer.

 With a buttered knife, quickly mark the glaze before it hardens into 16 equal wedges without cutting all the way through.

 Assemble the Torte

-- Repeat with remaining layers and portions of filling, and finish with the glazed layer on top.
+Repeat with remaining layers and portions of filling, and finish with the leftover glazed layer on top.

 Two Types of Caramel

-There are two different kinds of basic caramel -- a wet caramel where sugar is melted with water (as in this case) and a cooked, or dry, caramel where sugar is cooked by itself until it liquefies and caramelizes.
+There are two different types of basic caramel—a wet caramel where sugar is melted with water (as in this case) and a cooked, or dry, caramel where sugar is cooked by itself until it liquefies and caramelizes.
 This traditional Dobosh torte recipe uses a wet caramel.